-4.1.3.
-The IMO's Assessment
+6.1.
+The IMO's Assessment of the Rule Change Proposal

 According to clauses 2.4.2 of the Market Rules "the IMO must not make Amending Rules unless it is satisfied that the Market Rules, as proposed to be amended or replaced, are consistent with the Wholesale Market Objectives".